se2p/pynguin/docs/user/assertions.rst

 Such an assertion can still be relevant, e.g., when we want to assert that a value remains constant, but they also clutter the test cases quite a bit.
 By default, both approaches remove such stale assertions.
 This can be changed using the option ``--allow-stale-assertions``.
-This option is turned off by default, such that Pynguin only generate assertions for things that change between statement executions.
+This option is turned off by default, such that Pynguin only generates assertions for things that change between statement executions.